xonotic/netradiant/README.md

 ./easy-builder -DBUNDLE_LIBRARIES=ON
 ```

-Note: always do bundling on a clean system without unrelated software installed.
+Note: Always do bundling on a clean and fresh system without unrelated software installed.

 ## Advanced compilation